adammicco/transition_documentation/scripts/README.md

 Additonal checks could be easily performed on filepaths pointing to bams, pulldowns/logs, etc. in the anno file/adna2 to flag issues with dead pointers.

+## lat_long_verify.py
+In much the same vein as the above script, this script is a very basic starting point to vaildate latitude and longitude based on locality data.

+### Implementation
+This script was meant to use [geopy](https://geopy.readthedocs.io/en/stable/) to handle hitting a geocoding API, [nominatim](https://nominatim.org/release-docs/develop/).
+This uses Open Street Map data to attempt to geocode based on a query made up of the tokenized locality string components and the country.

+### Shortcomings and Future Improvements

+This did not go very well in my testing as many of the locality names do not appear in Open Street Map data.
+This will likely continue to be a barrier as many locality strings reference archaeological site and/or histroical features.
+Additionally, many names are non-standard Romanizations/Anglicanizations of names in other languages and this makes querying against a datbase mostly focused on modern points of interest difficult.

+This may still be an idea worth pursuing in the future, but it will prove challenging.